mpadge/hackmd-stat-software/unsupervised.md

 data.

-  - **UL1.2** Unsupervised learning which uses row or column names to label output objects should assert than input data have non-default row or column names, and issue an informative message when these are not provided.
+  - **UL1.2** Unsupervised learning which uses row or column names to label output objects should assert that input data have non-default row or column names, and issue an informative message when these are not provided.
+(Such messages need not necessarily be provided by default, but should at least be optionally available.)

 The following code provides simple examples of checks whether row and column names appear to have generic default values.